elspanishgeek/elspanishgeek.github.io/_tabs/work.md

 **Responsibilities:**
   - Led a Billing Group for most of my tenure, responsible for the payment functionality, and then expanded to the Core App Group, responsible for the main feature set of the platform.
-  - Scaled a diverse and globally distributed group of 21 engineers, comprised of backend and frontend engineers, and an engineering manager.
+  - Responsible for a diverse and globally distributed group of 21 comprised of backend engineers, frontend engineers, and an engineering manager.
   - Performed as one of the primary hiring managers for the engineering department, conducting over 60 interviews of software engineers and engineering managers.

 **Highlights:**